veronicadeleonh/veronicadeleonh.github.io/content/projects/mondly/index.md

 ### About Mondly

-**Mondly** is a language learning app that aims to make language learning fun and easy through technological innovation and multiple lanaguage combinations.
+**Mondly** is a language learning app that aims to make language learning fun and easy through technological innovation and multiple language combinations.

 On 2022 Mondly got acquired by Pearson, giving the Product team a chance for a big redesign of Mondly's platform and web presence.